-Our due diligence process includes engagement with stakeholders and identification of potential extreme breaches related to modern slavery and human rights.
+Our due diligence process includes engagement with stakeholders and identification of potential extreme breaches related to modern slavery, human rights and child labor.
 Employees are trained to identify activities that may cause actual or potential negative impact, activities that may contribute to actual or potential negative impact, and activities where we are directly linked to actual or potential negative human rights impacts in the supply chain.

 Our procedure also involves preventing and mitigating adverse human rights impacts.
 Our due diligence procedure is supported by grievance mechanism procedures where stakeholders can report any actual or potential negative impact on human rights.